Print

 1. Cook the Potatoes: Place the potatoes in a pot and cover with cold water.
 Add salt and vinegar.
 Bring the water to a boil over high heat, then reduce the heat to low.
 Cook until the potatoes are fork-tender.
 This will take a little longer than usual, as the vinegar keeps the outside firm.

 2. Boil the Eggs Meanwhile, hard-boil the eggs in a separate pot.
-Bring water to a boil, carefully add the eggs, and cook for 9 minutes.
+For ease of peeling, add the eggs to already boiling water: bring water to a boil, carefully add the eggs, and cook for 9 minutes.
 Drain and cool under cold running water before peeling.

 3. Prep the Ingredients: Chop the green onions, dill, chives (if using), capers, and pickles.
 In a large bowl, mix these ingredients with the mayonnaise and pickle juice.